kws/lapa-analysis/README.md

 # LAPA.
-A Digital Tool for the Analysis of Sound Patterns in Historical Dutch Theater Plays
+A Digital Tool for the Analysis of Language Sound Patterns in Historical Dutch Theater Plays
 ## Title
 How can we analyze sound patterns of historical Dutch theatre?
 What can we learn about early modern Dutch language and culture by looking at sound patterns?
 The research for which this tool, called LAPA (Language Patterns Analyzer), is designed, has a stylometric character.
 It aims to characterize historical Dutch theater plays (1570-1800) on the basis of sound analysis.
 The sounds of early modern theater were pre-eminently intended to splash out loud from a stage, at a time when important cultural developments took place in literary movements and in the way in which language was thought of.